kanaverse/scran.js/README.md

 npm run test
 ```

-If you are using earlier versions of Node, you may instead need to do:
+For earlier versions of Node, you may instead need to do some combination of the following options:

 ```
-node --experimental-vm-modules --experimental-wasm-threads node_modules/jest/bin/jest.js
+node --experimental-vm-modules --experimental-wasm-threads --experimental-wasm-bulk-memory --experimental-wasm-bigint node_modules/jest/bin/jest.js
 ```

 ## Links